ezeq-10/nodeapi/README.md

 Step 2
 For test suite:
-sudo npm install mocha -g && sudo npm install supertest
+sudo npm install mocha supertest -g

 Step 3
 Run as a daemon: